ofTheo/ofxKinect/README.markdown

 You may need to manually update each driver individually if you've plugged it in before. ofxKinect will not work if the drivers are not installed.

+**NOTE**: You cannot use the OpenNI drivers and the libfreenetc drivers included with ofxKinect at the same time.
+You must manually uninstall one and reinstall the other in the Device Manager.
+Sorry, that's just how it is. :P

 How to Create a New ofxKinect Project
 -----------------------------------------